-Currently studying for an MPhil in Machine Learning and Machine Intelligence.
+Awarded an MPhil in Machine Learning and Machine Intelligence (MLMI), with Distinction.
 Member of Jesus College.

 Member of the Consulting Product Factory; creating data-driven solutions for the market.
 Applied extensive software engineering experience to ensure that data science models adhered to coding best practices, were production ready, and supportable.
 Containerised models and implemented interfaces to make them “plug-and-play”; enabling swift integration into software applications and UI frameworks.
 Authored Python frameworks to accelerate the data science workflow; dramatically reducing time to production.
 These frameworks automated: the management of data ingress and egress from a variety of data stores (databases, cloud-based file stores, etc.) and the production of data audit reports; error handling and monitoring of model performance; and the preparation of model results for consumption by downstream applications.
 Managed JSON Schema definitions for consuming and validating client data and configuration; and developed extract, transform and load processes.
 And, as a DevOps and Cloud specialist, aided developers in deploying solutions via Azure DevOps pipelines using frameworks such as Terraform and Serverless.

 Developed analytics platforms for BP’s Integrated Supply and Trading (IST) business using a variety of technologies.
 Rapidly prototyped solutions and platforms, and then architected and deployed into production those which generated the greatest value for the business; defining secure, cloud-based architectures, including strategies for automation, high availability, disaster recovery and role-based access control.
 Built a variety of Python tools for both developers and the business, and administered various databases.

 Assisted in the deployment, integration and customisation of the Murex platform.
 Continued to expand my platform engineering expertise, whilst also significantly improving my Java development capabilities.